 What's a bagel without toppings?
 Well, besides a plain bagel?
 While perfectly fine at times, it can be a bit boring.
 My favorite topping is a scattering of sesame seeds.
 Coincidentally, along with poppy seeds and salt, they're also the easiest to apply.
-I have a trick I gleaned from Martha Stewart, which I share with you in the slideshow and/or over on the recipe page.
+I have a trick I gleaned from Martha Stewart, which I share with you over on the recipe page.

 So far, I've only done sesame and poppy, but I'm itching to try onion, garlic, salt, and, what the heck, that staple of New York City bagelries, the everything bagel.
 (See also: "The Hilarious Everything Bagel" on Kottke.org.)

 And while a plain homemade bagel is still plain magical, adding toppings is Gandalf-fighting-the-balrog magic.
 It's real level-up stuff, folks.
 Get your shape just right and lay down a variety of toppings, and people will not believe you made them.

 When I posted about making bagels on my Facebook wall, SE'r JerzeeTomato asked if I had used lye.

 As it turns out, of course, lye has many uses when it comes to food.
 The deep brown color of a good German-style soft pretzel is due to lye.
 There's a variety of bagels that employ lye to achieve a similar effect.
 I haven't experimented with this yet, but I'm just mentioning it here so you know it's an option.
 I'm hooked on bagel-making, so at some point I'll probably be comin' atcha with lye bagels.